 Step 8 – Close the deal

-The estimate is formed from the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if it all looks okay.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a strict range of accuracy.
+I'll review the estimate and let you know if everything looks okay.

 Step 9 – Move in